Will My Wedding Be Affected By Coronavirus?

 Our recommendations to ensure your wedding dress arrives in time

 We would advise brides to plan even further ahead than you would normally.
-Ask where your wedding dress will be coming from and prepare for a long wait if it is coming from China or Italy.
+Ask where your wedding dress will be coming from and prepare for a potentially longer lead time.
 Consider only looking at designers who design and make their dresses in the UK.
 It would be best to order your dress as soon as you are able to.
 Also, be prepared that bridal boutique appointments will be different under coronavirus restrictions.
+Where boutiques are required to close, many bridal suppliers are now moving to virtual appointments.

 If you’ve already ordered your dress, get in touch with your boutique or designer.
 They can advise you on whether you should expect a delay and whether the current situation will affect your order.
 If your dress has already arrived at the boutique, collect it as soon as you are able so you are in full control.